 We have a house in Spain.
 We've got a house in Spain.
 Paul doesn't have a car.

 Paul hasn't got a car.

 Do you have any money?

-- Have you got any money?
+Have you got any money?

-▶ to talk about our families:

-Jane has a brother and a sister. - Jane's got a brother and a sister.

-▶ to describe people: She has blue eyes.
+- to talk about our families: Jane has a brother and a sister.
+Jane's got a brother and a sister. - to describe people: She has blue eyes.
 She's got blue eyes.
 Does your brother have long hair or short hair?

-Has your brother got long hair or short hair?

-- to say that we are not feeling well: I have a headache.
-I've got a headache. - 4 We use have (not have got) to talk about meals, and holidays, and with a bath, a shower, a wash:
+Has your brother got long hair or short hair? - to say that we are not feeling well: I have a headache.
+I've got a headache. - We use have (not have got) to talk about meals, and holidays, and with a bath, a shower, a wash:

 Do you normally have a big breakfast?

 Have a good holiday!

 She's having a shower at the moment.

 I always have a wash before I go out.

 Some of the sentences are wrong.
-Rewrite the the the correct sentences. wrong sentences and tick (✓) 0 We've got a holiday in Mexico every year.
+Rewrite the v wrong sentences and tick (🗸) We've got a holiday in Mexico every year.
 We have a holiday in Mexic

 0 We've got a holiday in Mexico every year.
 We have a holiday in Mexico every year.

-Paul's got a sister in Scotland. ✓
+0 Paul's got a sister in Scotland. √

-1 •

-•
+1 She is tired, but she doesn't have a cold.

 2 I haven't got lunch every day.

 3 Have you got a shower every day?

 4 Have you got an English dictionary?

 5 Do you have a headache?

 6 I have got a holiday in Spain every year.

-7 We've got a large garden. -
+7 We've got a large garden.

 8 I've got a bath at ten and I go to bed at eleven.

 9 They're having got dinner at the moment.

-They've got two dogs.
+0 They've got two dogs.

-.
 1 Have got a good weekend!

 2 Have you got a motorbike?

-rite positive or negative sentences or ords in brackets ().
+Write positive or negative sentences or questions, using have got and the words in brackets ().

 0 (she/not/brown eyes) She hasn't got brown eyes.

 1 (he/a flat/in the town centre)

 2 (you/a car?)

 3 (I/not/a brother)

 4 (she/a headache)

 5 (Steve/brown hair?)

 Now write sentences or questions using have in the Present Simple (have, has, don't have etc).

 0 (we/always/eggs/for breakfast) We always have eggs for breakfast.

 6 (John/always/a holiday in August)

 7 (she/a bath/every Friday)

 8 (you/a shower/in the morning?)

 9 (I/always/lunch/in the park)

-(They/not/a swimming pool)